vagoum/Edsger/README.md

+# Edsger
-A compiler for the Edsger language implemented in Ocaml
+A compiler for the [Edsger](http://courses.softlab.ntua.gr/compilers/2016a/edsger2016.pdf) programming language, implemented in Ocaml